 Performance Poetry, Playwriting, Music & Screenwriting.
 (2008- Present)

-- Mara: Journey Into the Woods (2020), The Cedar Cultural Center in Minneapolis.
+- Multicolored Musings: Jewels of Love, Loss, & Triumph (2020), The Cedar Cultural Center in Minneapolis.
 Mara, Queen of the World (2019).
 Jill, Jack, and the Martian Lady (2019), Minnesota Opera youth workshop.
 The Wild, Bold Enlightenment of Velvet the Mistress (2018).
 Cooking with Keisha (2014), workshopped at Signature Theatre Company, as part of Columbia University New Plays.
 Remnants (2015).
 Collision with Cake (2012) Staged at Manhattan Repertory Theatre (MRT) and directed by Kimille Howard.
 Staged at Schapiro Theatre and directed by Carl Cofield.
 Hello, I’m Eve (2012) Directed by Carl Cofield at Schapiro Theatre.
 Chocolate Barbie (2011) Harlem Classical Theatre (Playwrights Playground).
 Staged at The Fire This Time Festival.

 - Rose Out the Pavement (2011) Harlem Classical Theatre (Playwrights Playground).
 Staged at Horace Mann Theatre, directed by Rebecca Nichloson.
 Staged by the Black Theatre Ensemble (BTE) at Barnard College, Columbia University.
 Blue House (2010) Staged at Pillsbury House Theatre/The Chicago Avenue Project.
 Pocket Watch (2010) Directed by Rebecca Nichloson and performed at Bedlam Theatre.